-The diplodocine specimen initially designated CM 662 was traded to the Cleveland Museum of Natural History in November 1956, because Carnegie museum director Graham Netting had instructed head of vertebrate paleontology J. LeRoy Kay to trade large dinosaur specimens due to lack of storage space.
-It was there given the specimen number CMNH 10670.
-In 1963, however, the specimen was sold for $15,000 to the Houston Museum of Natural History, where it was catalogued as HMNS 175.
-(The CMNH’s Haplocanthosaurus was excavated between 1954 and 1957 (McIntosh and Williams 1998:4–5) and it is possible that the diplodocine CMNH 10670 was moved on because it became apparent that there was not enough space to mount two large sauropods.)
-The Houston museum mounted the skeleton in 1975 — ironically filling it out with elements cast from second-generation Carnegie Diplodocus molds, supplied by Dinolab (Taylor et al. 2022) — then restored and remounted it between 2013 and 2015.
-For simplicity we refer to this specimen throughout by its original designation CM 662, as it was under this specimen number that most of its role in this story was played out.
+The diplodocine specimen initially designated CM 662 was traded to the Cleveland Museum of Natural History in November 1956, because Carnegie Museum director Graham Netting had instructed head of vertebrate paleontology J. LeRoy Kay to trade large dinosaur specimens due to lack of storage space (Tschopp et al. 2019:10).
+Around the same time (1854–56), accession records show that the Carnegie Museum acquired 10,803 bird specimens from the CMNH, likely in exchange for the diplodocine.
+In Cleveland the diplodocine skeleton was given the specimen number CMNH 10670.
+In 1963, however, the specimen was sold for $15,000 to the Houston Museum of Natural Science, where it was cataloged as HMNS 175.
+(The CMNH’s Haplocanthosaurus (now the holotype of H. delfsi) was excavated between 1954 and 1957 (McIntosh and Williams 1998:4–5), and it is possible that the diplodocine CMNH 10670 was sold because it became apparent that there was not enough space to mount two large sauropods.)
+The Houston Museum mounted the skeleton in 1975 — ironically completing it with elements cast from second-generation Carnegie Diplodocus molds supplied by the Utah-based commercial casting company Dinolab, Inc. (Taylor et al. 2023) — then restored and remounted it between 2013 and 2015.
+For simplicity, we refer to this specimen throughout by its original designation CM 662, as it was under this specimen number that most of its role in this story was played out.

 A distinction is made between molds and casts.
 A mold is a negative structure made from an original specimen (or, less commonly, from a cast or a sculpture), in which the spaces inside the mold match the shapes of the original specimen.
 A cast is a positive structure, a copy made of a specimen made by filling a mold, and its shape matches that of the original specimen.

-Vertebrae are designated as follows, for a vertebra at position n in a part of the spinal column: cervical vertebrae Cn, dorsal vertebrae Dn, sacral vertebrae Sn and caudal vertebrae Can.
+Vertebrae are designated as follows, for a vertebra at position n in a part of the spinal column: cervical vertebrae Cn, dorsal vertebrae Dn, sacral vertebrae Sn, and caudal vertebrae Can.

+When measurements are quoted in both imperial and metric units in either order, e.g. “84 feet (= 25.6 m)” or “23.5 m (= 77 feet)”, the first measurement is as originally reported, and the second is converted.

 Institutional abbreviations

 AMNH — American Museum of Natural History, New York, New York, USA.